 Heath: Your medical history has the largest effect on the price you will pay for burial insurance.
 This is because the more complications a senior has had with their health, the more risk the carrier considers them.
 The insurer combats this risk by raising the price or placing the applicant in plans that have a waiting period.

 Tobacco use also plays into the cost.
-Most carriers have smoking and non-smoking premium rates.
+Most carriers have a separate when it comes to burial insurance for smokers.

 6. What is a Waiting Period?